List of awards and honours received by Stanley Baldwin

 Stanley Baldwin received numerous honours in recognition of his career in politics.
 These included:

 Hereditary Peerage

 Baldwin was elevated to the House of Lords on 8 June 1937, upon his standing down as Leader of the Conservative Party and from his seat in the House of Commons.
-He Took the Title Earl Baldwin of Bewdley, with the Subsidiary title of Viscount Corvedale, of Corvedale in the County of Salop.
-He sat with the Conservative Party Benches.
+He took the title of Earl Baldwin of Bewdley, with the subsidiary title of Viscount Corvedale, of Corvedale in the County of Salop.
+He sat with the Conservative Party.